dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 In enterprise environments, where organizations centrally manage workforce access, OPs handle essential account operations across various stages of the lifecycle.
 These operations include activating, maintaining, suspending, reactivating, archiving, restoring, and deleting accounts to maintain security and compliance.

 OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, building upon the existing OP / RP relationship to cover the full spectrum of account management needs.

-> Author NOTE
->
-> The target implementors of this specification are RPs that have implemented, or will implement OpenID Connect.
-Reusing the OpenID Connect ID Token
-> syntax, semantics, and verification simplifies implementation of this specification.
-Reusing token verification removes any requirement to manage or configure additional credentials by either the OP or RP.
->
-> The schema of a Command Token is defined by this specification, and any extensions are defined by the OP, aligning with how an ID Token schema is defined.
-This is in contrast to SCIM where the group schema and user schema extensions are defined by the service provider, AKA RP.

 ## Requirements Notation and Conventions